mattkinsey/bucky/dev_readme.md

 NB: you can install the GPU extras version on compatiable systems using ``poetry install -E gpu`` instead.

 Everything should be good to go now, you can execute commands in the bucky venv using ``poetry run <cmd>``

+**For Mac users:** Because some dependencies were installed via brew, their locations must be specified when running poetry install.
+Use the following command:

+`OPENBLAS="$(brew --prefix openblas)" DYLD_FALLBACK_LIBRARY_PATH="$(HOME)/lib:/usr/local/lib:/lib:/usr/lib" poetry install`

+Other poetry commands can be run as normal.

 ## Usage
 TODO need more info here